Australian Dictionary of Biography

 National Library of Australia, nla.pic-an23378504

-(Truganini) Trugernanner (1812?-1876), Tasmanian Aboriginal, was born in Van Diemen's Land on the western side of the D'Entrecasteaux Channel, in the territory of the south-east tribe.
-Her father was Mangerner, leader of one of the tribe's bands, and in her adolescence she was associated with its traditional culture, making occasional visits to Port Davey.
-The tribe was disrupted by European sealers, whalers and timber-getters; by March 1829, when she and her father met G. A. Robinson at Bruny Island, her mother had been killed by sailors, her uncle shot by a soldier, her sister abducted by sealers, and Paraweena, a young man who was to have been her husband, murdered by timber-getters.
-At Bruny Island mission in 1829 she 'married' Woorraddy, from Bruny.
-They were associated with all the missions that Robinson and his sons conducted around Tasmania in 1830-35; they acted as guides and as instructors in their languages and customs, which were recorded by Robinson in his journal, the best ethnographic record now available of traditional Tasmanian Aboriginal society.
+Trugernanner (c.
+1812–1876), palawa spokesperson and leader, also known as Truganini, was born in Van Diemen’s Land (Tasmania) on the western side of the D’Entrecasteaux Channel, in the south-east of the island. .
+Her father was Mangerner, leader of one of the south-eastern Tasmanian bands, and she grew up learning the ways of her people, making occasional visits to Port Davey.
+The lives of the south-eastern Tasmanian people were disrupted by European sealers, whalers, and timber-getters; by March 1829, when she and her father met the European colonist and missionary G. A. Robinson at Bruny Island, her mother had been killed by sailors, her uncle shot by a soldier, her sister abducted by sealers, and Paraweena, a young man who was to have been her husband, murdered by timber-getters.
+At Bruny Island mission in 1829 she married Woorraddy, from Bruny.
+They were associated with the missions that Robinson and his sons conducted around Van Diemen’s Land in 1830–35; they acted as guides and as instructors in their languages and customs, which were recorded by Robinson in his journal, making it one of the best ethnographic records of palawa society.

-In February 1839, with Woorraddy and fourteen other Aborigines, she accompanied Robinson to Port Phillip.
+In February 1839, with Woorraddy and fourteen other palawa, she accompanied Robinson to Port Phillip.
 She and four others, without Woorraddy, later joined a party of whalers near Portland Bay.
-In 1841 all five Aborigines were charged with the murder of two whalers and in January 1842 the two men were hanged.
-In July Trugernanner and two other women, Fanny and Matilda, were sent back to Flinders Island with Woorraddy who, however, died en route.
-She lived with the Aborigine Alphonso until October 1847 when, with forty-six others, she moved to a new establishment at Oyster Cove, in her traditional territory.
-She resumed much of her earlier life-style, diving for shellfish, visiting Bruny Island by catamaran, and hunting in the near-by bush.
-By 1869 she and William Lanney were the only full bloods alive.
-The mutilation of Lanney's body after his death in March led Trugernanner to express concern; she told Rev. H. D. Atkinson, 'I know that when I die the Museum wants my body'.
+In 1841 all five Aboriginal people were charged with the murder of two whalers and in January 1842 two men were hanged.
+In July Trugernanner, with palawa women Fanny and Matilda, was sent back to Flinders Island with Woorraddy, who died en route.
+She lived with another palawa man, Alphonso, until October 1847 when, with forty-six others, she was relocated to a new establishment at Oyster Cove, in her traditional territory.
+She resumed much of her earlier lifestyle, diving for shellfish, visiting Bruny Island by catamaran, and hunting in the near-by bush.
+By 1869 she and William Lanney were said to be the only palawa of full-descent still alive.
+The mutilation of Lanney’s body after his death in March led Trugernanner to express concern; she told Rev. H. D. Atkinson, ‘I know that when I die the Museum wants my body’.

 Select Bibliography